 Lynchburg MayorJoan Foster ’69, ’70 MAT., ’85 MEd has declared the week of April 11-15“Undergraduate Research Week” in Lynchburg.

 Much of the research at the Student Scholar Showcase is work that students have also presented at professional conferences.
 More than 100 LC students have presented at conferences and meetings this year.
 For example, Allyson Harmon ’13 and Jesse Baumann, a graduate student in science education, attended the Washington Symposium and Capital Hill Poster Session in March.
-Allyson’s poster was on “Learning About Sustainability in A General Education Science Class,” while Jesse’s was “Teaching Scientific Principles Through Sustainability Practices at Lynchburg College.”
+Allyson’s poster was on “Learning About Sustainability in A General Education Science Class,” while Jesse’s was “Teaching Scientific Principles Through Sustainability Practices at University of Lynchburg.”

 About 40 students received professional development grants from the College to travel and participate in these conferences.